DykemaBill/App_FlaskJinjaMongo/README.md

 # To-Do's for the author
 - Build a simple version of the application - DONE
 - If no user exists, prompt user to create one at login - DONE
-- Implement record deleting - STARTED
+- Implement record deleting - DONE
 - Security testing (orgs, admin, orgadmin) -
 - CSS class renames and remove unused -
 - Installation directions in README -